MathewSachin/Captura/README.md

 8. Download [Lame Mp3 Encoding libraries](http://lame.sourceforge.net) (**Optional**) (need licensing for commercial use) (_lameenc32.dll_ and _lameenc64.dll_) and place in build output folder.

 > The dependency libraries for x64 can be found in [Releases](https://github.com/MathewSachin/Captura/releases).

+# Some Issues playing Avi files on Windows Media Player
+- Videos shorter than 9 seconds show error.
+- Videos greater than 9 seconds play well but show increased duration.

+VLC MediaPlayer was tested with the same files and worked flawlessly.

 # Acknowledgements
 - [SharpAvi](https://github.com/bassill/sharpavi) for helping improve the idea.